An Inexact Conditional Gradient Method for Constrained Bilevel Optimization: Abstract

 \section{Abstract}

 Bilevel optimization is an important class of optimization problems where one optimization problem is nested within another.
-This framework is widely used in machine learning problems, including meta-learning, data hyper-cleaning, and matrix completion with denoising.
-In this paper, we focus on a bilevel optimization problem with a strongly convex lower-level problem and a smooth upper-level objective function over a compact and convex constraint set.
-Several methods have been developed for tackling unconstrained bilevel optimization problems, but there is limited work on methods for the constrained setting.
-In fact, for those methods that can handle constrained problems, either the convergence rate is slow or the computational cost per iteration is expensive.
-To address this issue, in this paper, we introduce a novel single-loop projection-free method using a nested approximation technique.
-Our proposed method has an improved per-iteration complexity, surpassing existing methods, and achieves optimal convergence rate guarantees matching the best-known complexity of projection-free algorithms for solving convex constrained single-level optimization problems.
-In particular, when the upper-level objective function is convex, our method requires $\tilde{\cO}(\epsilon^{-1})$ iterations to find an $\epsilon$-optimal solution.
-Moreover, when the upper-level objective function is non-convex the complexity of our method is $\cO(\epsilon^{-2})$ to find an $\epsilon$-stationary point.
-We also present numerical experiments to showcase the superior performance of our method compared with state-of-the-art methods.
+While various methods have emerged to address unconstrained general bilevel optimization problems, there has been a noticeable gap in research when it comes to methods tailored for the constrained scenario.
+The few methods that do accommodate constrained problems, often exhibit slow convergence rates or demand a high computational cost per iteration.
+To tackle this issue, our paper introduces a novel single-loop projection-free method employing a nested approximation technique.
+This innovative approach not only boasts an improved per-iteration complexity compared to existing methods but also achieves optimal convergence rate guarantees that match the best-known complexity of projection-free algorithms for solving convex constrained single-level optimization problems.
+In particular, when the hyper-objective function corresponding to the bilevel problem is convex, our method requires $\tilde{\cO}(\epsilon^{-1})$ iterations to find an $\epsilon$-optimal solution.
+Moreover, when the hyper-objective function is non-convex, our method's complexity for finding an $\epsilon$-stationary point is $\cO(\epsilon^{-2})$.
+To showcase the effectiveness of our approach, we present a series of numerical experiments that highlight its superior performance relative to state-of-the-art methods.